 The parties to this Agreement recognize that their relationship is complicated by the fact that the Employer is first and foremost an educational institution, and that the facilities in which Residents train and work are the property of health corporations not party to this Agreement.
 Because the Employer cannot compel such corporations to comply with this Agreement, and because the Union must have a forum to address the terms and conditions under which its members are employed, the parties have committed to the following union-management protocols:

 Where a concern arises relating to actions, policies or directions of a Regional Health Authority, and time is of the essence, collegial discussions should be undertaken as soon as possible between the designated representatives of the Union and the College of Medicine’s officials in the following order:

 3. Dean (or designate)

-Phase Two : JCC – Evolving Issues Within University Jurisdiction
+6.2 Phase Two: JCC – Evolving Issues Within University Jurisdiction

 A Joint Consultative Committee (JCC) shall be established with a maximum of four (4) members appointed by each of the Employer and the Union.
-The JCC shall meet at least quarterly, and more frequently if necessary.
+The JCC shall meet at the request of either party.
 There will be no requirement as to quorum so long as each party to this Agreement is represented.
 There will be no voting, and each party is responsible for its own notes.
 Where possible, agenda items should be shared in advance of the actual meeting.
 The goals and objectives of the JCC shall include: